 The accommodation is spread over three floors.
 The ground floor has an impressive entrance hallway and welcoming dining room.
 The first floor has two guest rooms, both with en-suites and views across to Boulby cliffs and the sea.
 On the top floor we have two further rooms, a double and a twin with a shared bathroom and lounge/kitchen facility.

-The entrance is via a small Victorian tiled floor porch leading to the impressive hallway which has the benefit of fabulous stained glass windows to the front door and the original large pitch pine staircase with more stained glass on the first and second floors.
+The entrance is via a small Victorian tiled floor porch which has fabulous stained glass windows surrounding the front door.
+Inside, the hallway leads to the original large pitch pine staircase with more stained glass decorating the way to the first and second floors.

-The dining room has an open fire and fully restored sash windows and also provides lounge chairs and a selection of magazines, books, maps etc for quiet reading in a TV free zone!
+The dining room has an open fire and fully restored sash windows, and also provides lounge chairs and a selection of magazines, books and the local newspaper for quiet reading in a TV-free zone.